Lufax Holding: Leading fintech platform with attractive long-term potential

 Let’s look closer at two core business areas of Lufax.

 Retail Credit Facilitation

-In the retail credit, Lufax it is targeting small business owners and facilitating the credit access.
+In retail credit, Lufax is targeting small business owners and facilitating credit access.
 The size of this market is estimated to be RMB 43.1 trillion ($6.1 trillion) and is expected to grow at 12.2% CAGR between 2014-2024, to reach RMB 76.6 trillion in 2024.

-The small business owners are often unable to the get loans they need from the traditional banks, because of required collateral.
-Lufax fills this gap by using technology to better assess the risk of the borrower and provide loans in the short time.
-Small business owners have convenient access to affordable funding, and financial partners are able to access the fast-growing market in cost-effective way.
+The small business owners are often unable to get loans they need from the traditional banks, because of required collateral.
+Lufax fills this gap by using technology to better assess the risk of the borrower and provide loans in a short time.
+Small business owners have convenient access to affordable funding, and financial partners are able to access the fast-growing market in a cost-effective way.

-As of June 2020, Lufax has connected 13.4 million borrowers with more than 50 banks, trusts and insurers.
-Lufax has facilitated the loans with outstanding balance of RMB 519 billion ($80 billion), and its credit risk exposure is only 2.8%.
+As of June 2020, Lufax has connected 13.4 million borrowers with more than 50 banks, trusts, and insurers.
+Lufax has facilitated the loans with an outstanding balance of RMB 519 billion ($80 billion), and its credit risk exposure is only 2.8%.

-The estimated size of personal investable assets reached RMB 192 trillion ($27 trillion), but only about RMB 49 trillion ($7 trillion) has been placed in wealth management products, according to Oliver Wyman report.
+The estimated size of personal investable assets reached RMB 192 trillion ($27 trillion), but only about RMB 49 trillion ($7 trillion) has been placed in wealth management products, according to Oliver Wyman’s report.

-With the fast-growing Chinese economy, high savings rate of the middle class and affluent population, the wealth management market is expected to grow at 19% CAGR by end of 2024, to reach RMB 118 trillion ($18 trillion).
-This represents significant opportunity for Lufax.
+With the fast-growing Chinese economy, the high savings rate of the middle class, and the affluent population, the wealth management market is expected to grow at 19% CAGR by end of 2024, to reach RMB 118 trillion ($18 trillion).
+This represents a significant opportunity for Lufax.